jarizleifr/ManulECS/README.md

 # ManulECS

-An Entity-Component-System and a simple shared resource manager for C#, inspired by DefaultEcs, minECS, specs and Entt.
+An Entity-Component-System and a simple shared resource manager for C#, inspired by minECS, specs and Entt.

 I wrote a library called ManulEC in 2019 for my roguelike game to provide simple runtime composition similar to Unity, but it had obvious flaws and performance issues.
 Thus, a need for ManulECS had arisen and I decided to write a new library from scratch, using structs and sparse sets.

-## Features
+## Features and technical details

 ### Focus on simplicity

-Simplicity as in simple to understand, this has been a huge learning opportunity for myself and I've purposefully tried to keep things as clean as possible.
-There are bound to be more feature-rich and more performant ECS implementations out there, but my implementation does its job in less than 1000 lines of code, comments and tests notwithstanding.
+I've tried to keep ManulECS as light and simple as possible, while still managing competetive single-thread performance with other libraries of the same sort.
+There are bound to be more feature-rich and more performant ECS implementations out there, but mine does its job in less than 900 lines of code, comments, blanks and tests notwithstanding.

 Out-of-the-box, there are no system classes to override, no code generation, no events, no parallelism.
 Just the core functionality for composition, iteration and serialization.
-If you want more exotic features, you can write your own wrappers around ManulECS.

-### Sparse Sets
+### Sparse sets of components

 Under the hood, ManulECS uses sparse sets of structs to achieve data locality.

-### Components, Tags and Resources

-There's support for **Components** (regular structs), **Tags** (boolean flags) and **Resources** (classes outside the sphere of entities).
+The main building blocks we need to care about, are as follows:

+- **Entity**, a simple 4-byte value that is used to index components
+- **Component**, a regular data-holding struct
+- **Tag**, a boolean flag, which don't contain data
+- **Resource**, singleton class that exists outside the sphere of entities

+A collection of entities having a certain configuration of components and tags is called a View, which

 ### Serialization

-There's support for custom serializers, although the process is a bit involved.
-A serializer for JSON format has been included in the project.
+There's a JSON serializer included in the project, there's also support for custom serializers, although the process is a bit involved.

+### Limitations, known issues

+Entities are limited by unsigned 3-byte value, meaning the maximum number of entities is 16777215.

+For components and tags, there's currently a 256 limit per World, but you can have up to 512 components in total, if you use different sets of components in different worlds.
+These are arbitrary constants, ManulECS works fine with any values, but increasing these will come with a performance cost.

 ## Overview